SeisComP/seiscomp/doc/base/glossary.rst

       Read the :ref:`technical documentation <global_mb>` for more details and the configuration.

    magnitude, broadband body-wave (mB_BB)
-      mB_BB is the term recommended by the IASPEI commission for :term:`mB` which is used in |scname|.
+      mB_BB is the term recommended by the IASPEI commission for :term:`magnitude, broadband body-wave (mB)` which is used in |scname|.

    magnitude, broadband body-wave (mB)
       mB is a magnitude based on body waves like :term:`mb <magnitude, body-wave (mb)>`,